-- Main fisheries: Kawakawa are caught mainly by coastal purse seines, gillnets, handlines and trolling, and may be also an important bycatch of the industrial purse seiners (Table 5; Fig.25). - Main fleets (i.e., highest catches in recent years): Indonesia, India, I.R.
-Iran, and Pakistan (Fig.26). - Retained catch trends:

-Annual estimates of catches for the kawakawa increased markedly from around 20,000 t in the mid-1970's to reach the 45,000 t mark in the mid-1980's to over 155,000 t in recent years (since 2011), the highest catches ever recorded for this species.

-• Discard levels: are moderate for industrial purse seine fisheries.
+- Main fisheries: Kawakawa are caught mainly by, gillnets, handlines and trolling, and coastal purse seiners, and may be also an important bycatch of the industrial purse seiners (Table 5; Fig.25). - Main fleets (i.e., highest catches in recent years): Indonesia, India, I.R.
+Iran, and Pakistan (Fig.26). - Retained catch trends: - Annual estimates of catches for the kawakawa increased markedly from around 20,000 t in the mid-1970's to reach the 45,000 t mark in the mid-1980's to over 155,000 t in recent years (since 2011), the highest catches ever recorded for this species. - Discard levels: are moderate for industrial purse seine fisheries.
 In recent years the EU has reported discard levels of kawakawa for its purse seine fleet, for 2003-07, estimated using observer data.

-Changes to the catch series: No major revisions to the catch series since the WPNT meeting in 2016.
+Changes to the catch series: There have been no major revisions to the catch series for kawakawa since the WPNT meeting in 2017.